jfreboud/jfreboud.github.io/_posts/2021-08-24-batch-learning.markdown

 In this article we studied an upgraded version of the **gradient descent** algorithm with **batch**.
 This new algorithm is more robust.

-This article also concludes our Deep-Learning meta walkthrough.
+This article also concludes our deep-learning meta walkthrough.
 We will now open a new chapter to build a better understanding of the **learning flow** we introduced in the [backward pass article]({% post_url 2021-08-13-backward-pass %}).
 We will also speak about the different
 $ layers $ we need in computer vision in order to build a real deep-learning $ model $ !